What is a fair rent increase?

 If there is no rent review clause, landlords can use a Section 13 notice to propose a rent increase.
 This notice can only be issued once a year and requires:

-• At least one month’s notice for weekly or monthly tenancies
+• At least one month’s notice for weekly or monthly contracts

-• Longer notice periods for tenancies lasting more than a month (typically six months).
+• Longer notice periods for occupations lasting more than a month (typically six months).

-A Section 13 notice cannot take effect during the fixed term of a tenancy.
+A Section 13 notice cannot take effect during the fixed term of a contract.
 For detailed guidelines, visit gov.uk.

 What is a reasonable rent increase?